-The National Fostering Agency Northwest Is committed to recruiting a diverse range of foster carers who can meet and match the needs of our children and young people.
+Alpha Plus Fostering are committed to recruiting a diverse range of foster carers who can meet and match the needs of our children and young people.

-The agency recruits' individuals and families from different ethnic, cultural, religious and socio-economic backgrounds and from all areas of the regions in which we operate who can bring a variety of skill, knowledge and experiences to the fostering task.
+The agency recruit individuals and families from different ethnic, cultural, religious and socio-economic backgrounds and from all areas of the regions in which we operate who can bring a variety of skill, knowledge and experiences to the fostering task.